YIZHE12/ML_DeepCT/Image_segmentation/Image segmentation using U-net/README.md

 Stitch small patches to recover the original image, this will be used for the prediction results (segmented images)

 Note: the first two steps are also required for the training data

+The model.py and data.py comes from  https://github.com/zhixuhao/unet, which already has a great implementation of the original u-net architecture in keras.